How to Fix App Updates on Google Play Stuck on Pending

 Try this out:

-- Go to ‘General Management.’
-On some Android versions, the path is ‘System.’
+- Then, go to “Additional settings.”
+On some Android versions, the path is “General Management.”

-- If on, toggle it off and change the time and date to some other.
+- If On, toggle “Set automatically” or “Automatic date and time” to off and change the time and date to another variation.

-- Wait for a while and then toggle the ‘Automatic date and time’ back on.
+- Wait a while, then toggle the “Set automatically” or “Automatic date and time” back on.

-One of the most obvious solutions is to check if your wireless or data connection is working normally.
-If you have enough bandwidth on your data plan, try to switch the Wi-Fi network off and turn Mobile Data on.
-If the app starts to download, then the problem was in the network all along.
+One of the most obvious solutions is to check if your wireless or data connection is working.
+If you have enough bandwidth on your data plan, switch the Wi-Fi network off and turn on your Mobile Data.
+If the app started to download, the problem was in the Wi-Fi network.

-Hopefully, some of the steps from above helped you fix this issue.
-Most of the time, this common error is the result of some small app glitch that goes away easily.
-However, if the problem keeps occurring, you may be experiencing some other system or hardware issue and may thus have to take your device to the local repair service.
+Hopefully, some of the steps above helped you fix your pending update issue on the Play Store.
+Most of the time, the error results from minor app glitches that go away.
+However, if the problem keeps happening, you may be experiencing some other system or hardware issue and may thus have to take your device to the local repair service.